 Drag the slider in the image below

 Final Project Cost: $68,122.00

 Removing a tub is pretty simple and the budget for this bathroom was pretty accurate.
 The original Good Better Best budget was just under $69,000.
-After all the desing work was done the fixed price proposal came out just a little bit less than the original budget.
+After all the design work was done the fixed-price proposal came out just a little bit less than the original budget.

-During the project the homeowner did request a change.
-The decided to replace the large window in the shower area.
+During the project, the homeowner did request a change.
+They decided to replace the large window in the shower area.
 This added about $1300 to the cost of the project.

 - Installation Labor 50% 50%